 Progress is soon halted, as the river’s waters are held back by a natural dam that occupies the entire width.

 This lake (Cadoux Lake) they won’t be able to cross.
-They didn’t think to take a boat!
+They didn’t think to bring a boat!

 That day, the -300m level was reached with 824 m of horizontal development.